h2oai/sparkling-water/README.md

 Sparkling Water integrates H<sub>2</sub>O's fast scalable machine learning engine with Spark.
 It provides:
- - utilities to publish Spark data structures (RDDs, DataFrames) as H2O's frames and vice versa.
+ - Utilities to publish Spark data structures (RDDs, DataFrames) as H2O's frames and vice versa.
  - DSL to use Spark data structures as input for H2O's algorithms
- - basic building blocks to create ML applications utilizing Spark and H2O APIs
+ - Basic building blocks to create ML applications utilizing Spark and H2O APIs
- - Python interface enabling use of Sparkling Water directly from pyspark
+ - Python interface enabling use of Sparkling Water directly from pySpark

 ## Getting Started

 ### Select right version
 The Sparkling Water is developed in multiple parallel branches.
-Each branch corresponds to Spark major release (e.g., branch rel-1.5 provides implementation of Sparkling Water for Spark 1.5).
+Each branch corresponds to a Spark major release (e.g., branch **rel-1.5** provides implementation of Sparkling Water for Spark **1.5**).

 Please, switch to the right branch:
  - For Spark 1.6 use branch [rel-1.6](https://github.com/h2oai/sparkling-water/tree/rel-1.6)